zsparal/api-documentation/source/migrating-v1-to-v2.rst

 Changes in the Issuers API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The issuers API has been removed.
-Instead, you can get the issuers via the :ref:`Get Method API <v2/methods-get>` using the ``issuers`` include.
+Instead, you can get the issuers via the :doc:`Get Method API </reference/v2/methods-api/get-method>` using the ``issuers`` include.

 Changes in the Customers API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^